Yoav666s/dnd-wiki/collections/_adventures/signs-of-madness.md

 # Appendix A

+## Oderus Fritston
+Lord Oderus Fritston was a courtier in Sun Rock Castle.
+He had no enemies,

 ## Mirtenville
 Mirtenville is a small village near Harkstone around the center of Thortmere.
 It's snowy in the winter and still a bit rainy in the summer, creating a nurturing ground for crops most of the year.